roam-qgis/Roam/docs/README.txt

 The QGIS plugin location is /SDRCDataCollection/app/python/plugins

-You can run build.py using Python:
+You can run build.py using Python with other arguments:

 .. code-block:: console